CTEP Program Description

 1. The CTEP member will work with the team to create an outreach plan to recruit new organizations, adults, youth, interns and volunteers, specifically in underrepresented communities.
 Work with those communities to develop short term workshops and classes to build their skills in media.

-2. The CTEP member with assist SPNN producer/members and youth in our media center during our open lab and drop in spaces.
+2. The CTEP member will assist SPNN producer/members and youth in our media center during our open lab and drop in spaces.
 Manage, support, and mentor interns, volunteers, and youth workers in their media creation.

 3. Depending on interest and skills the CTEP member will: